 Follow me on Twitter!My Tweets

-adaptation agriculture animal plant warfare antibiotic antibiotic resistance bacteria bio-engineering biotechnology blight calcium cancer Chernobyl cisgenic climate climate change computation contemporary contemporary evolution CYP dioxin disease doxycycline drugs environment epa evo evolution evolvability fish flu frogs GMO grizzly bears herbicide herbicides human humans influenza insect lyme measles mosquitoes pcbs pesticide plant animal warfare plants potatoes radiation rapid rapid evolution resistance robot science tetrodotoxin tick ticks tomato tomatoes toxic toxic chemicals toxic dog raisin metabolism toxicology vaccine virus weeds zika
+adaptation agriculture animal plant warfare antibiotic antibiotic resistance artificial intelligence bacteria bacteriophage bio-engineering biotechnology blight calcium cancer Chernobyl cisgenic climate climate change computation contemporary contemporary evolution CYP diagnostics dioxin disease doxycycline drugs environment epa evo evolution evolvability fish flu frogs GMO grizzly bears herbicide herbicides human humans influenza insect lyme machine learning measles medicine mosquitoes natural defense pcbs perchlorate pesticide plant animal warfare plants pollution potatoes radiation rapid rapid evolution resistance robot robots science tetrodotoxin tick ticks tomato tomatoes toxic toxic chemicals toxic dog raisin metabolism toxicology vaccine virus weeds zika